ryansturmer/gitmake/README.md

 Gitmake
 =======
 Gitmake is a configurable script that automates the process of tagging and releasing your code.
-Gitmake isn't a replacement for make, cmake, scons, or whatever you currently use to build your code.
+Gitmake isn't a replacement for make, cmake, scons, bash or whatever you currently use to build your code.
 It simply strives to make it easy to tag and release code using git.

 Philosophy
 ----------